mbari-org/blaise/README.md

 A Rust implementation of [voc-cropper](https://github.com/mbari-org/voc-cropper).

 😲 what?!
-This is just an learning exercise on how things like xml parsing and basic image processing can be done in Rust.
+This is just a learning exercise on how things like xml parsing and basic image processing can be done in Rust.
 Along with the use of Rust mechanisms for CLI, file handling, multithreading, progress report, etc., it only intends to reproduce the main functionality in voc-imagecropper, not necessarily all its options or features (at least initially).